thegetty/quire-docs/content/documentation/page-content.md

 ### Internal Links Between Pages

-Internal links between pages in your Quire publication can be included through the following Markdown formatting using the file name of the page and the directory name of the section it is in if any.
+Internal links between pages in your Quire publication can be included through the following Markdown formatting using the file name of the page and the directory name of the section it is in.

 ```md
 [Link text](/name-of-section-if-any/nameofpage/)